arunkkumar-karthikeyan/Arunkkumarkarthikeyan12/README.md

 * 🌱 I'm currently learning Deep Learning and algorithms

-* Course: Master in Big Data Analytics at IESEG School of Management, Lille
+* :mortar_board: Course: Master in Big Data Analytics at IESEG School of Management, Lille

 🙌🏻 **Where to find me**